Italy visa refusal 2026: reasons, appeal, court — a real success story

 Keep funds in the account — the consulate will check later

-The consulate may request information from the bank 6–9 months after filing.
+The consulate may request information from the bank 6–9 months after submission.
 The account must be active.

 Real cases of refusals and solutions in 2026